top of page

 I like to get as much of the top of the bunny done down the back and belly before moving on to the face and belly.
 Be mindful of their tail but it is farther down than one might think.

-Step 3: Set your clippers to .08 and free hand it! :-) The first picture is natural, then with the left side done.
+Step 3: Cheeks: Set your clippers to .08 and free hand it! :-) The first picture is natural, then with the left side done.
 Its a gentle arch shape.
 Then the right side.
+You can also use the curved scissors for this if you want to make their cheeks more globe shaped.

 Step 4: The top of their head- I brush it out well and then shape it to be a bit shorter than the cheeks.